evanx/redex/README.md

 The above leads to a reliable message queue for multiple consumers, where if the consumer is busy, or crashed, its messages are delivered when it restarts.

-Also note that multiple workers can operate of a consumer queue for scalability.
+Also note that multiple workers can operate off a consumer queue for scalability.

 A "processor" is a component that processes messages.